 An Opportunity to Celebrate

-Following the statement of Hannahs grateful expression of praise to God, the Bible says Hannah and Elkanah worshiped the Lord in the temple.
-They gave public witness to their commitment to honor Gods plan for their child and serve as partners in the task of honoring God in their home.
+Following Hannah's grateful expression of praise to God, the Bible says Hannah and Elkanah worshiped the Lord in the temple.
+They publicly declared their commitment to honor God's plan for their child and serve as partners in the task of honoring God in their home.

 A Time for Your Church to Support You

 God has not left you without instructions for parenting, and He has not left you to do this task alone.
-When our church comes together for a baby dedication, we are not simply celebrating the gift of a child and the commitment of a parent.
-We are embracing our responsibility to support families by teaching Gods Word, serving on another in love, training up disciples of Jesus and pointing others to Christ.
-We understand the importance of maintaining an atmosphere that inspires faith, challenges growth, and provides opportunities for service.
+When our church comes together for a Parent-Child Dedication, we're not simply celebrating the gift of a child and the commitment of a parent.
+We're embracing our responsibility to support families by teaching God's Word, serving one another in love, training up disciples of Jesus, and pointing others to Christ.